-Did you know that the first kitchen backsplashes where barely 4-inch tall.
+Did you know that the first kitchen backsplashes were barely 4-inch tall?
 Their only purpose was to protect the walls from splatter.
-Early backsplashes where these strips of ceramic tile installed just above the sink and stove.
-It wasn’t until 1950s that they have become a decorative element as well.
+Early backsplashes were these strips of ceramic tile installed just above the sink and stove.
+It wasn’t until the 1950s that they have become a decorative element as well.

 Today, a kitchen backsplash is a functional and decorative element to a kitchen.
 Still, its primary purpose is to protect the wall behind your cooktop or countertop.
 It can also add color, texture, and visual interest to an otherwise dull space.
 Using a backsplash that is different than the wall color creates a visually appealing design.
 This is a common design element that you can find in a wide variety of interior styles.

 The key is to choose a backsplash that complements your kitchen’s overall theme.
 You should also remember that it will be exposed to daily use, so it should be durable enough to withstand wear and tear.

 Below we set out a list of all types of kitchen backsplashes relevant today (ideas and trends).
 You will find the material and style that you’re looking for.
 We have included links that illustrate the ideas (we earn a commission at no expense to you.)

 Peel and Stick Tiles

 When installing a new backsplash in the kitchen, homeowners trying to spend under budget should use peel and stick tile.

 You will also save money by not purchasing other products for the installation, meaning the overall cost will be lower.
 Using this tile on a backsplash offers various advantages, such as how simple it is to install.
 A single step is needed to lay the tile: cut it, peel the back, and add it to the wall.